OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 > After a call to changeSupply() then `nonRebasingCredits + (rebasingCredits / rebasingCreditsPer) <= totalSupply`

 <!-- Invarient -->
-> After a call to changeSupply(), the new totalSupply should always match what was passed into the call or the call revert.
+> After a non-reverting call to changeSupply(), the new totalSupply should always match what was passed into the call.

 <!-- Invarient -->
 > Only transfers change the balance of `StdNonRebasing` and `YieldDelegationSource` accounts.